Horseradish Deviled Eggs with Seared Steak and Blue Cheese

-Mitch Prensky, chef-owner at Supper in Philadelphia, shared this recipe with us.
+Mitch Prensky, chef-owner at Supper (now closed) in Philadelphia, shared this recipe with us.
 Hard-boiled egg yolks are mashed with mayonnaise, horseradish cream, lemon juice, Dijon mustard, and parsley, then scooped into the hard-boiled egg whites and topped with thin slices of seared steak and blue cheese, for a steakhouse-inspired riff on deviled eggs.

 To see more of Prensky’s deviled egg recipes, check out this story.

 - 12 eggs

 - Seared New York strip steak, thinly sliced, for garnish (optional)

 - Crumbled blue cheese, for garnish (optional)